 The next great language boom will center around India, but this will take time as even companies such as Amazon and IKEA have been resistant to fully invest in the many official languages of this country.

-To learn more about the language leaders, download a free sample of the Web Globalization Report Card.
+To learn more about the language leaders, check out the 2019 Web Globalization Report Card.